nujievik/merge-tracks-with-video/README.md

 - `+pro` activates Pro mode (generates a clean mkvmerge command without flags).

 - `+extended-log` activates extended logging.

+- `-linking` removes external parts of linked video.

+- `-opening` removes the video segment containing the opening (for MKVs with chapters).

+- `-ending` removes the video segment containing the ending (for MKVs with chapters).

 - `-global-tags` disables copying of global tags.